 The thought of buying premium wines for me starts from with an exclusive postcode, in a stuffy old shop with the smell of cigar smoke, lined with cedar paneling with the best possible service from a wine professional extraordinaire who directs you with their own personal recommendations about what they like rather than what I do.

-Well thats just my thoughts, and putting pen to paper and reading this back, seems that my mind may be closed off to the idea of buying a premium bottle of wine.
+Well thats just my thoughts as a co-founder of Organic Wine Club, and putting pen to paper and reading this back, seems that my mind may be closed off to the idea of buying a premium bottle of wine.
 I think that I have a sightly different approach than most in this industry, but it's also worth noting that I have visited and purchased from two London wine boutiques within esteemed central London postcodes.
 So I am relatively objectionable.

 But what is it that gives these bottles the recognition of this title?
 Is it the brand name printed on the exterior label, the grape variety and its availability, or is it just another tag to try and justification of its price?